 For more information, read the REI Expert Advice avalanche basics articles.

-All avalanche transceivers transmit and receive electronic signals in the same way.
+All avalanche transceivers intended for use in North America transmit and receive electronic signals in the same way.
 How they process or interpret that signal for the user to read differs among models.

-RECCO® detectors are different from transceivers.
-They are thin, card-size units that are embedded by some manufacturers into ski products such as jackets, pants, boots or helmets.
-RECCO detectors complement—but do NOT replace—the use of avalanche transceivers.
-These passive transponders reflect and enhance the radio signals sent by the RECCO detector units used by many search-and-rescue organizations.
+RECCO reflectors complement—but do NOT replace—the use of avalanche transceivers.
+These passive reflectors enhance the radio signals sent by the RECCO detector units used by many search-and-rescue organizations.
 This may mean quicker acquisition of a victim's position in an avalanche.